FAQ

 I want to be honest about this.
 Vipassana is not universally worth it.
 It's not worth it if:

 • You leave before Day 10.
-You receive the actual Vipassana technique on Day 4, but you need the full 10 days to learn how to apply it properly.
-Leaving early is like walking out of surgery mid-operation — you've done the hard part without getting the benefit.
+The Vipassana technique is introduced on Day 4, but the full 10 days are needed to receive the rest of the training.
+Leaving early is like walking out of surgery mid-operation: you've done the hard part without getting the benefit.
 (More on this in Can I Leave Early?)

 • You don't follow the instructions.
 Treating it as relaxation time, skipping sessions, or mixing in your own meditation techniques defeats the purpose.
-It's training, not a retreat.
+It is training, not a retreat.

 • You're in acute mental health crisis.
 This is not the right setting for someone experiencing severe depression, psychosis, or active suicidal ideation.
 Seek professional help first.
 The course can be valuable later, when you're stable.
 (See Risks and Safety.)